-- An independent chair who oversees meetings and ensures a suitable balance of power between executive and non-executive directors. - Executive directors, with intimate knowledge of the business and responsibility for its day-to-day management. - Non-executive directors, who bring a broader view to the company's activities.
+- An independent chair who oversees meetings and ensures a suitable balance of power between executive and non-executive directors.

+- Executive directors, with intimate knowledge of the business and responsibility for its day-to-day management.

+- Senior independent (or lead director)

+an alternative point of contact for

+directors and shareholders where there

+are concerns that cannot be resolved

+via the normal channels.

+- Non-executive directors, who bring a broader view to the company's activities.
 Because they are independent of executive responsibility, they have two important roles.
 The first is to review the performance of the board and executives.
 The second is to provide a creative and informed contribution and to act as a constructive critic in examining the objectives and plans of the executive team.